WildlifeConservationSocietyCI/WelikiaDisturbance/README.md

 A dialogue box will appear with the option to upload the landscape (.LCP) file and the 5 initial input files.
 The rest of the files are optional to upload.

-Save the project file (.PRJ) in the same location as the landscape file (.LCP) because FARSITE will have issues running if all files are **NOT** in the same directory.
+Save the project file (.FPJ) in the same location as the landscape file (.LCP) because FARSITE will have issues running if all files are **NOT** in the same directory.

 ## TODO (Kim):